+44 (0)1635 508200

 Some typical examples of when we might use this approach are for direct marketing, post-event follow up, market research, enhancing, modifying or improving our services.
 We will only process your Personal Data if we have a genuine and legitimate reason and we are not harming any of your rights and interests.

-Out of respect to your right to privacy, we provide you with means to manage your contact preferences within such marketing communications.
-In addition, at any time, you can decline to receive further marketing information from us here.
+Out of respect to your right to privacy, we provide you within such marketing materials with means to decline receiving further marketing information from us.
+In addition, at any time, you can manage your contact preferences.

 We do not rent or sell any of your Personal Data.
 However, we may disclose Personal Data to other trusted third party service providers or partners for the purposes listed below.
 Where we share your Personal Data with any third party, we will ensure this processing is protected by appropriate safeguards including a suitable data processing agreement with that third party.